2002 Australian Grand Prix: Race

 The drivers involved in the incident returned to the pit lane, anticipating that the race would be stopped and that they could drive their spare cars for a restart.
 However, the FIA race director, Charlie Whiting, did not stop the race and order a restart.
-He deployed the safety car with the damaged cars moved and debris cleared.
-This left Coulthard in the lead, followed by Trulli, Montoya, Michael Schumacher, Irvine and de la Rosa.
+He deployed the safety car to pick up the remaining 12 runners with the damaged cars moved and debris cleared with the eight cars retiring from the race.
+This left Coulthard in the lead, followed by Trulli, Montoya, Michael Schumacher, Irvine and De la Rosa.
 At lap two's conclusion, Räikkönen entered the pit lane for a 48-second pit stop for a new front wing and to remove debris lodged behind his back.
 Webber's differential and traction control began to malfunction on lap three.
 On the same lap, Frentzen ignored a red light instructing drivers to stay in the pit lane until further notice and entered the circuit.
 The safety car was withdrawn when lap five ended and Coulthard led Trulli and Montoya.
 Going into Whiteford turn, Montoya drew close to Trulli and slid wide on oil laid on the circuit.
 This meant Michael Schumacher overtook Montoya for third.
 Further back, Räikkönen moved from eleventh to ninth.

 Coulthard began to pull away from the rest of the field, increasing his lead to 4.5 seconds by lap seven.
-That same lap, Sato overtook de la Rosa for sixth, as Webber lost seventh to Räikkönen.
+That same lap, Sato overtook De la Rosa for sixth, as Webber lost seventh to Räikkönen.
 At the back, Bernoldi rejoined the race after switching from his race car to the spare Arrows entry.
 Trulli blocked Michael Schumacher from passing him for second into Brabham corner on the eighth lap, allowing Montoya to gain on Schumacher; he was not close enough to affect a pass.
-There were overtakes further down the field: Räikkönen passed de la Rosa and Sato as Villeneuve overtook Webber for ninth.
+There were overtakes further down the field: Räikkönen passed De la Rosa and Sato as Villeneuve overtook Webber for ninth.
 Trulli lost control of his Renault's rear on oil at the exit of Jones turn on lap nine, breaking his suspension in a collision with the inside barrier.
-Because Trulli was stopped on the centre of the track, the safety car was deployed for the second time to allow marshals to move his car.
-When the safety car was withdrawn at the end of the 11th lap, an electrical fault distracted Coulthard, causing him to miss a gear change, lock his brakes, and understeer wide onto the grass entering Prost turn.
+Because Trulli was stopped on the centre of the track, the safety car was deployed for the second time to allow marshals to move his car and clean the circuit.
+When the safety car was withdrawn at the end of the 11th lap, an gearbox electrical fault distracted Coulthard, causing him to miss a gear change, lock his brakes, and understeer wide onto the grass entering Prost turn.
 He fell to fifth.